Password Spraying AWS IAM Users

 {% hint style="danger" %}

 We need to know the AWS Account ID for this technique to work.
-Refer to [enumerate-aws-account-ids](https://www.techwithtyler.dev/cloud-security/aws/aws-offensive-security/aws-attacks-and-techniques/enumerate-aws-account-ids "mention") for methods on how to obtain this.
+Refer to [Enumerate AWS Account IDs](/cloud-security/aws/aws-offensive-security/aws-attacks-and-techniques/enumerate-aws-account-ids.md) for methods on how to obtain this.

 {% endhint %}